TusharPuri10/Tubeify-Django-Version/README.md

 - **Custom Fine-Tuned Model:** Tubeify employs a proprietary machine learning model fine-tuned specifically for video summarization.
 ([Model](https://huggingface.co/tusharpuri10/Flan_t5_podcast_summary_assessment))

-- **OpenAI API:** The OpenAI API is utilized for generating quizzes based on the content of the summarized videos.

 ## Getting Started

 1. Clone the repository: